bennyk/MyPythonEssentialsClass-2015/samples/web-image-scraper/README.md

+# Web image scraper

 This folder contains a list of sample code that demonstrate the use of variety of Python modules to dispatch a list of downloading jobs concurrently.
-Image URLs are scraped from a given website to generate a download task.
+Image URLs are scraped from a given website to feed to a potential list of download task.

-1. fork-main.py - Demonstrate the use of fork to dispatch a list of download task.
+1. [fork-main.py](fork-main.py) - Demonstrate the use of fork to dispatch a list of download task.

-2. subprocess-main.py - Demonstrate how to spawn a list of subprocesses using subprocess module and curl utility to download a remote URL resource.
+2. [subprocess-main.py](subprocess-main.py) - Demonstrate how to spawn a list of subprocesses using subprocess module and curl utility to download a remote URL resource.

-3. multi-main.py - Demonstrate how to dispatch multiple URL downloading task using multiprocessing.Process.
+3. [multi-main.py](multi-main.py) - Demonstrate how to dispatch multiple URL downloading task using multiprocessing.Process.

-4. multi-queue-main.py - Demonstrate the use of multiprocessing.Queue to manage a list of URL downloading task.
+4. [multi-queue-main.py](multi-queue-main.py) - Demonstrate the use of multiprocessing.Queue to manage a list of URL downloading task.
 A list of workers are pre-spawned to handle the downloading workload independently.

-5. multi-pool-main.py - Demonstrate how to dispatch a list of URL downloading tasks to a pool of workers managed by multiprocessing.Pool.
+5. [multi-pool-main.py](multi-pool-main.py) - Demonstrate how to dispatch a list of URL downloading tasks to a pool of workers managed by multiprocessing.Pool.
 Workloads can be further fine-tuned by the use of chunksize.